MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 Note that we have used http://inventory-service/api/inventory/{code} instead of http://localhost:9898/api/inventory/{code} or http://localhost:9999/api/inventory/{code} directly.

-With this kind of automatic Service Registration and Discovery mechanism, we no need to worry about how many instances are running and what are their hostnames and ports etc.
+With this kind of automatic Service Registration and Discovery mechanism, we no longer need to worry about how many instances are running, what their hostnames and ports are, etc.

 You can find the source code for this article at https://github.com/sivaprasadreddy/spring-boot-microservices-series